Mecha-Weasel/spittoon/README.md

 1) A client-side modification as a "work-around" to effectively update the HSB data.
 2) A package of HSB thumbnails for many community maps.

+NOTE: Windows may display a warning about the installer(s) being an "UNRECOGNIZED Program".
+This does NOT mean its a virus, trojan or other type of malware.
+Effectively, this means the program is not made by Microsoft or some company with the expertise with and/or budget for "code-signing".
+If it was truly malware, the message would be different - not just "UNRECOGNIZED".
+You can click "Run Anyway".
+Nothing I can do about this.
+Alternatively, see the manual installation instructions that are included in the documentation.

 HSB Work-Around:
 ===============
 The HSB work-around effectively re-directs the FoF game client to use this GitHub as its source for updated HSB data - instead of using the state HSB data posted in the old official system.